HUTFormer: Hierarchical U-Net Transformer for Long-Term Traffic Forecasting: Experiments

 \textbf{Datasets.} We conduct experiments on four commonly used traffic datasets, including two traffic speed datasets~(METR-LA and PEMS-BAY) and two traffic flow datasets~(PEMS04 and PEMS08).
 The statistical information is summarized in Table \ref{tab:datasets}.

-\begin{itemize} \item \textbf{METR-LA} is a traffic speed dataset collected from loop-detectors located on the LA County road network~\cite{METR-LA}.
-It contains data of 207 selected sensors over a period of 4 months from Mar to Jun in 2012~\cite{2018DCRNN}.
-The traffic information is recorded at the rate of every 5 minutes, and the total number of time slices is 34,272. \item \textbf{PEMS-BAY} is a traffic speed dataset collected from California Transportation Agencies (CalTrans) Performance Measurement System (PeMS)~\cite{PEMS-BAY}.
-It contains data of 325 sensors in the Bay Area over a period of 6 months from Jan 1st 2017 to May 31th 2017~\cite{2018DCRNN}.
-The traffic information is recorded at the rate of every 5 minutes, and the total number of time slices is 52,116. \item \textbf{PEMS04} is a traffic flow dataset also collected from CalTrans PeMS.
-It contains data of 307 sensors over a period of 2 months from Jan 1st 2018 to Feb 28th 2018~\cite{2019ASTGCN}.
-The traffic information is recorded at the rate of every 5 minutes, and the total number of time slices is 16,992. \item {\textbf{PEMS08} is a public traffic flow dataset collected from CalTrans PeMS.
-Specifically, PEMS08 contains data of 170 sensors in San Bernardino over a period of 2 months from July 1st 2018 to Aug 31th 2018~\cite{2019ASTGCN}.
-The traffic information is recorded at the rate of every 5 minutes, and the total number of time slices is 17,856.} \end{itemize}
+\begin{itemize} \item METR-LA is a traffic speed dataset collected from loop-detectors located on the LA County road network~\citep{METR-LA}.
+It contains data of 207 selected sensors over a period of 4 months from Mar to Jun in 2012~\citep{2018DCRNN}.
+The traffic information is recorded at the rate of every 5 min, and the total number of time slices is 34,272. \item PEMS-BAY is a traffic speed dataset collected from California Transportation Agencies (CalTrans) Performance Measurement System (PeMS)~\citep{PEMS-BAY}.
+It contains data of 325 sensors in the Bay Area over a period of 6 months from Jan 1st 2017 to May 31th 2017~\citep{2018DCRNN}.
+The traffic information is recorded at the rate of every 5 min, and the total number of time slices is 52,116. \item PEMS04 is a traffic flow dataset also collected from CalTrans PeMS.
+It contains data of 307 sensors over a period of 2 months from Jan 1st 2018 to Feb 28th 2018~\citep{2019ASTGCN}.
+The traffic information is recorded at the rate of every 5 min, and the total number of time slices is 16,992. \item {PEMS08 is a public traffic flow dataset collected from CalTrans PeMS.
+Specifically, PEMS08 contains data of 170 sensors in San Bernardino over a period of 2 months from July 1st 2018 to Aug 31th 2018~\citep{2019ASTGCN}.
+The traffic information is recorded at the rate of every 5 min, and the total number of time slices is 17,856.} \item {ETTh1, ETTm1, and Weather} are non-traffic time series datasets used to verify the generalization of the proposed HUTFormer.
+Due to space limitations, we omit their details.
+Interested readers can refer to~\citep{2021Informer}. \end{itemize}

+{ Spatial attributes—especially road-network topology—are indispensable to traffic forecasting tasks.
+The following describes in detail the spatial information used by each traffic dataset\footnote{ETTh1, ETTm1, and Weather are not traffic time-series datasets; they are non-spatiotemporal benchmarks used to evaluate the generalization capability of HUTFormer, and are therefore omitted here.}. \begin{itemize} \item METR-LA and PEMS-BAY: These datasets comprise 207 and 325 sensor nodes, respectively.
+Their geographic distributions are illustrated in Fig.~\ref{figure:spatial_typologies}.
+Following prior work~\citep{2018DCRNN}, the spatial adjacency matrix $A$ is computed with a thresholded Gaussian kernel~\citep{shuman2013emerging}:

+where $\operatorname{dist}(v_i,v_j)$ denotes the road-network distance between nodes $v_i$ and $v_j$, $\sigma$ is the standard deviation of all pairwise distances, and $\kappa$ is the distance threshold. \item PEMS04 and PEMS08: These datasets contain 307 and 170 nodes, respectively.
+Because the original releases \citep{2018STGCN,2019ASTGCN} only contain the distance between sensors without the raw latitude–longitude coordinates, we omit their spatial visualizations.
+Consistent with the previous studies~\citep{2018STGCN,2019ASTGCN}, the spatial adjacency matrix $A$ is defined as